 “The work, however, does not stop.
 Our community’s 330 miles of regional sewer pipes, 3 wastewater treatment plants, and 476 miles of regional streams requires continual maintenance and care to ensure we protect public health and the freshwater quality on which our region relies...”

 “We must also build and maintain new infrastructure to address the region’s legacy of combined sewer overflows and significant flooding and erosion problems that threaten public safety.”

 Three virtual public meetings were scheduled in April and May, and rebroadcasts of those meetings are available on our website.

 At a glance: What the rate change looks like

 The chart here shows how this year’s rates compare to the annual changes proposed to our Trustees earlier this month as our rate study continues.
 Three notable changes include:

 - One unified rate for City of Cleveland and suburban customers.
 We will no longer differentiate rates between Cleveland and suburban customers.
 All customers will pay the same usage rate per MCF (1,000 cubic feet of water).

-- 4.7% increase is notably lower than anticipated in 2016.
+- 4.2% increase is notably lower than anticipated in 2016.
 As we conducted our 2016 rate study, we anticipated a potential annual increase of more than 9% a year starting in 2022.
-Thanks to a number of efficiency efforts, we’ve cut the rate of increase almost in half.
+Thanks to a number of efficiency efforts, we’ve cut the rate of increase by more than half.